Javascript must be enabled to view this page.

 • Savings from purchasing consolidation - Stock is ordered less frequently in larger lots.
 This reduces purchasing and shipping costs.
 Bulk discounts are possible which results in a lower cost per stock item.

-Just-in-case inventories tie up capital which could be used elsewhere in ways that improve the business’s competitiveness.
+Just-In-Case inventories tie up capital which could be used elsewhere in ways that improve the business’s competitiveness.
 There is also a risk of losing the inventory to accidents, obsolescence, and degradation.

 Just-In-Time